 MotherSchools Kerala | 2023–ongoing

 MotherSchools India are continuing in Kerala as part of a second three-year multi-country project supported by the L’Oréal Fund for Women, once again with local partner Fourth Wave Foundation (FWF).
 The first round, from 2023-2024, focused on widowed mothers in India, a particularly vulnerable group, long overlooked by Indian society.
 5 groups in total met weekly over 10 weeks in the municipalities of Ernakulum, Idukki, Palakkad, Thrissur, and Trivandrum, holding the Graduation ceremony in April 2024.
-WwB and FWF are currently laying the groundwork for round two of the project, which will run from 2024-2025.
+WwB and FWF are currently laying the groundwork for round two of the project, which will begin in 2025.

 The three-year project will also see implementation of MotherSchools in Bangladesh, Kosovo, North Macedonia, and Zanzibar.